bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 But marketing is not for poor programmers like me, that despite manifestos, have to get the job done properly.
 I need a **precise** technical language to work with.

-For example, those who state that TDD is compatible with DDD, probably haven't ever done any of the two.
+For example, those who state that TDD is compatible with DDD, probably haven't ever done neither.

-DDD is compatible with TDC (or, if you wanna use a cooler buzzword, it is compatible with [Outside-In TDD][oitdd]).
+DDD is compatible with TDC (or, if you wanna use a cool buzzword, it is compatible with [Outside-In TDD][oitdd]).

 Back to code coverage
 --------------------------------